runag/workstation-runagfile/ubuntu/ubuntu.md

 1) (IF MAC) MacOS partition app

-    * Make half the edrive as APFS
+    * Make half the drive as APFS
     * Make 600 mb partition for /boot (format as hfs for now)
     * Make the rest as one partition (format as hfs for now)